-Floors including sub-floors Repair Category 2 Notes Sections of flooring show some unevenness with sprung/loosened boards noted particularly to the side sun lounge and bathroom areas.
-Further checks and remedial works will be necessary as appropriate.
+Floors including sub-floors Repair Category 2 Notes External ground levels are relatively high in relation to internal finished floor levels restricting sub-floor vents.
+It was also noted that some vents have been closed off.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings
+Intern al joinery and kitchen fittings

 Repair Category 2

-Notes Further updating of internal joinery and kitchen fittings could be considered to personal preference.
+Notes Internal joinery and kitchen fittings are of considerable age.
+Further updating could be considered to personal preference in future.